-Fault Cause Co rrective action Sensor cannot be calibrated / deviation of the measuring value from DPD Run-in time too short. • Wait for the run-in period (see section 4.5, p.
-21).
-Repeat the calibration after a few hours. measurement Membrane torn. • Change the membrane cap (see section 7.2, p.
-25).
+Fault Cause Co rrective action Sensor cannot be calibrated / the measured value deviates from the Run-in time too short. &gt; Wait until the run-in time has elapsed (see section 4.5, p.
+22).
+Repeat the calibration after a few hours. analytical measurement Membrane torn. • Change the membrane cap (see section 7.2, p.
+26).
 Membrane cap damaged. • Change the membrane cap (see section 7.2, p.
-25).
-Disruptive substances in the water contents • Check the water for disruptive substances and remedies (observe data sheet).
-Consult the supplier.
-Short circuit / defect in the measuring lead • Locate and eliminate the short circuit / defect.
+26).
+Disruptive substances in the water contents A A .
+Check the water for disruptive substances (observe data sheet).
+Provide remedy.
+Short circuit / defect in the measuring lead &gt; &gt; &gt; Consult the supplier.
+Locate and eliminate the short circuit / defect.
 Exchange the measuring lead.
 Distance between working electrode and membrane is too great. • Screw the membrane cap on fully to the stop.
-The DPD chemicals are past their effectiveness date.
-Use new DPD chemicals.
+The DPD/titration chemicals are out of date. &gt; Use fresh DPD/titration chemicals.
 Repeat the calibration (see section 5, p.
-22).
+23).